aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/cad-drawing-manipulation/get-size-of-cad-layout/_index.md

 ---
-title: Get Size of CAD Layout in Aspose.CAD for .NET
+title: Get CAD Layout Size in Aspose.CAD for .NET
 linktitle: Get Size of CAD Layout
 second_title: Aspose.CAD .NET - CAD and BIM File Format
-description: Learn how to retrieve CAD layout size in .NET using Aspose.CAD.
-Follow our step-by-step guide for efficient CAD file manipulation.
+description: Learn how to get CAD layout size in .NET using Aspose.CAD.
+Follow our step‑by‑step guide for efficient CAD file manipulation.
 weight: 14
 url: /net/cad-drawing-manipulation/get-size-of-cad-layout/
+date: 2026-03-21
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Get Size of CAD Layout in Aspose.CAD for .NET
+# Get CAD Layout Size in Aspose.CAD for .NET

 ## Introduction

-Welcome to this comprehensive guide on getting the size of CAD layouts using Aspose.CAD for .NET.
-Aspose.CAD is a powerful library that enables developers to work with CAD files seamlessly.
-In this tutorial, we'll walk you through the process of retrieving the size of CAD layouts using practical examples and step-by-step instructions.
+In this comprehensive tutorial you’ll discover **how to get CAD layout size** using the Aspose.CAD library for .NET.
+Whether you’re building a CAD viewer, generating thumbnails, or need precise layout dimensions for downstream processing, knowing the exact size of each layout is essential.
+We’ll walk through the entire workflow—from loading a drawing to extracting layout dimensions and optionally saving them as images—so you can integrate this capability into your own applications with confidence.

+## Quick Answers
+- **What does “get CAD layout size” mean?** It means retrieving the width and height (in drawing units) of each non‑empty layout in a CAD file.
+- **Which library supports this?** Aspose.CAD for .NET provides a simple API to access layout information.
+- **Do I need a license?** A free trial works for evaluation; a commercial license is required for production use.
+- **Supported formats?** DWG, DXF and many other CAD/BIM formats are fully supported.
+- **Typical implementation time?** About 10‑15 minutes for a basic size‑retrieval routine.

+## What is “get CAD layout size”?
+Getting the CAD layout size means extracting the geometric extents of each layout (paper space) defined in a CAD drawing.
+These extents are expressed in the drawing’s native units (usually millimeters or inches) and are useful for tasks such as scaling, printing, or generating preview images.

+## Why retrieve CAD layout size with Aspose.CAD?
+- **No CAD software required** – Works completely on the server side.
+- **Cross‑platform** – Works with .NET Framework, .NET Core, and .NET 5/6+.
+- **Accurate measurements** – Returns exact extents as stored in the file, avoiding manual parsing.
+- **Easy integration** – Simple API calls fit naturally into existing C# projects.

 ## Prerequisites

-Before we dive into the tutorial, make sure you have the following prerequisites in place:
+Before we dive into the code, make sure you have the following:

-- Aspose.CAD for .NET: Ensure that you have the Aspose.CAD library installed.
+- Aspose.CAD for .NET installed.
 You can download it from the [Aspose.CAD for .NET download page](https://releases.aspose.com/cad/net/).

-- Document Files: Prepare the CAD files you want to work with.
-This tutorial uses "conic_pyramid.dxf" and "Bottom_plate.dwg" as examples.
+- One or more CAD files (DWG, DXF, etc.) that you want to analyze.
+This guide uses `conic_pyramid.dxf` and `Bottom_plate.dwg` as sample files.

-Now, let's get started!

 ## Import Namespaces

-In your .NET project, begin by importing the necessary namespaces:
+In your .NET project, start by importing the required namespaces:

 ```csharp
 using System;